andreashuber69/verify-coldcard-dice-seed/README.md

    npx verify-coldcard-dice-seed
    ```

-2. First time usage only: Press the Enter key to acknowledge that the this package needs to be installed temporarily.
+2. First time usage only: Press the Enter key to acknowledge that the package needs to be installed.

 3. Follow the instructions in the command line window.